Neoburst/components/projects/nb-table/README.md

 npm install @neoburst/table
 ```

-And include our predefined table stylesheet in to the root stylesheet of your project:
+And include our predefined table stylesheet in the root stylesheet of your project:

 ```scss
 @import "@neoburst/table";